Mohammed Sultan Ahmed: Club career

 Sultan started his career with Rahmatganj MFS in the Third Division in 1963.
 Eventually, in 1965, he debuted in the First Division.
 Sultan captained Rahmatganj from 1973 to 1976, under coach Noor Hossain.
-Notably, he scored a brace against eventual league champions in a 2–0 victory, Mohammedan SC in 1975, which resulted to be Mohammedan's only defeat that season.
-In 1973, Sultan represented Rahmatganj in the Bordoloi Trophy held in Guwahati, India.
+Notably, he scored a brace against eventual league champions, Mohammedan SC, in a 2–0 victory in 1975, which resulted to be Mohammedan's only defeat that season.
+In 1974, Sultan represented Rahmatganj in the Bordoloi Trophy held in Guwahati, India.
 He also represented Dhaka Abahani in the IFA Shield and Mohammedan in the Aga Khan Gold Cup as a guest player, in 1974 and 1975, respectively.
 In 1977, due to a disagreement with the club officials, Sultan joined Dhaka Wanderers Club.
 He played for Wanderers for four years before hanging up his boots at Rahmatganj in 1981.

 Sultan debuted for the Dhaka Division team at the 1966 Pakistan National Championship held in Karachi.
 The team exited the championship following a first round defeat to hosts, Karachi Division.
 In 1967, Sultan represented Dhaka Division at the East Zone of the National Championship.
 Dhaka defeated Pabna Division 3–0 in the final, with Sultan scoring a hat-trick.
 The victory secured Dacca's place in the main tournament held in Jessore in 1968.
 Following the Independence of Bangladesh, Sultan captained Dhaka District in the Bangladesh National Championship from 1974 to 1975, leading the team to the championship on both occasions.
+In 1973, Sultan played two exhibition matches against the touring Dinamo Minsk while representing Dhaka Metropolis XI and Comilla XI.

 International career

 In 1970, Sultan won the King Mahendra Cup in Kathmandu, Nepal with the East Pakistan football team.
 In 1972, a year after Bangladesh's independence, Sultan was part of the Dhaka XI team which played two exhibition matches against India's East Bengal Club at the Dhaka Stadium.

-In 1973, Sultan played two exhibition matches against the touring Dinamo Minsk while representing Dhaka Metropolis XI and Comilla XI.

 In 1975, Sultan represented the Bangladesh national team in the Merdeka Tournament held in Malaysia.
 During the tournament he appeared against the likes of Japan, Hong Kong and South Korea.